 As it turned out, the path down was clear all the way.
 It was a farm track and it ran exactly where my map said it would.
 For most of the way it was steep but not shocking and it zig-zagged its way in this fashion down to another gate at about 150 m.

-Beyond this third gate, the farm track ran in two directions.
+Beyond this final gate, the farm track ran in two directions.
 To the right it climbed back up the hill in order to cross a stream and drop down again; this appeared to be the more-travelled route by farm vehicles but was not the old Kirk Road.
 That headed downwards, moderately at first but then becoming very steep indeed.

 Nursing My Knee

 Actually, fear of heights proved not to be a problem — a screen of trees below the path neatly dealt with that — but managing to stay upright was far more of a challenge than anticipated!
 It was steep, dusty and scattered with loose stones, a combination that threatened to take my feet out from beneath me.

 I would not, it is true, have fallen down the hillside but I could have had an uncontrolled sit-down.
 My biggest threat, though, was my hill-hating knee and I nursed it carefully, creeping down at a pace that even a snail would have sneered at.